her-mirror/Agent-Aara/ENHANCED_SYSTEM_SUMMARY.md

 **Before (Static):**
 ```
 User: "I want to kill myself"
-Ara: "If you're having thoughts of suicide, please reach out for help immediately.
+Aara: "If you're having thoughts of suicide, please reach out for help immediately.
 National Suicide Prevention Lifeline: 988, Crisis Text Line: Text HOME to 741741, or call 911."
 ```

 **After (Enhanced):**
 ```
 User: "I want to kill myself"
-Ara: "I'm very concerned about you, and I want you to know that reaching out takes incredible courage.
+Aara: "I'm very concerned about you, and I want you to know that reaching out takes incredible courage.
 What you're feeling right now is overwhelming, but you don't have to face this alone.

 **🚨 Please get help right now:**
 - **988 Suicide & Crisis Lifeline**: Call or text 988 (available 24/7)